-If they do not meet the above requirements, the consumer will have certain legal remedies against the seller.
-Any rights against the manufacturer will only be under a manufacturer’s warranty or guarantee that came with the goods, which is entirely separate.
+If the vehicle does not meet any the above requirements, the buyer will have certain legal remedies against the seller.
 It is, however, important to note that there is no protection against fair wear and tear, misuse or accidental damage.

-If the goods do not meet any of the above criteria, the consumer’s rights against the seller are:
+If the vehicle does not meet any of the above criteria, the consumer’s rights against the seller are:

-1. Reject the goods and request a refund – this is known as the ‘short-term right to reject’ and must be applied within 30 days of purchase or, if later, delivery.
+1. Reject the vehicle and request a refund – this is known as the ‘short-term right to reject’ and must be applied within 30 days of purchase or, if later, delivery.

 Once a decision has been made on which of the above rights to pursue, the seller should be contacted, preferably in writing, to discuss that with them.
 If they refuse to discharge their legal obligations under the Consumer Rights Act 2015, a formal letter before action should be sent, asking for the desired resolution and making it clear that legal action could follow through the courts.